csmatyi/covid_wgks_analysis/README.md

 You can run the scripts in this manner:

 A. k-mers without mismatches:
-python3 kmer_analysis.py -i <input WGS> -o <output file name> -n <length of k-mer> -s <species name>
+python3 kmer_analysis_km.py -i <input WGS> -o <output file name> -k <length of k-mer> -m 0 -s <species name>

-  Note: -n is an integer value, the species name must be a single string, i.e. "Homo_sapiens", and the input file must be in fasta format
+  Note: -k is an integer value, the species name must be a single string, i.e. "Homo_sapiens", and the input file must be in fasta format
   Example output:

   Sample output: